Princeton-CDH/startwords/content/issues/2/strangers-in-the-landscape/index.md

 {{< wrap class="interlude" >}}
 {{< wrap class="center" >}}

-**07. Hebrew and Right-to-Left languages**
+### 07. Hebrew and Right-to-Left languages

 With the given assumption that English is the “default” language of web code (yes, we know, that discussion is a can of worms), it’s unsurprising that that layout of most web pages default to left-to-right (LTR), top-to-bottom.

 As a result, we must be conscientious when we create on-screen keyboards for languages to read right-to-left (RTL), such as Hebrew and Arabic.
 In the example below, we’ve done two things:

-We’ve upgraded the keyboard data objects so each language, in addition to having characters, also has an **explicit “direction” value.** (Either “ltr” or “rtl”)
+* We’ve upgraded the keyboard data objects so each language, in addition to having characters, also has an **explicit “direction” value.** (Either “ltr” or “rtl”)

-The text input field has an explicit CSS direction value that changes depending on the active keyboard.
+* The text input field has an explicit CSS direction value that changes depending on the active keyboard.

-&&& INCLUDE UNORDERED LIST IN INTERLUDE &&&

 [view source code](https://github.com/shaunanoordin/zooniverse-startwords/blob/master/section-07.html)